Are you planning a trip to Bogota? Let’s figure out where to stay in Bogotá for your trip!

 - Cons: Can be loud, busy at night, is farther away from many of the main sites in Bogotá.
 This area tends to have the most expensive hotels.

-- Best For: Foodies, partyers, or anyone who wants to stay away from the most touristy areas of the city.
+- This is One of the Best Areas to Stay in Bogota For: Foodies, partyers, or anyone who wants to stay away from the most touristy areas of the city.
 This area is also good for families if you stay closer to Parque de la 93.

 Recommended Hotels in Zona Rosa:

-($) Neat 1 BR Apartment: This cozy little loft is perfect for a couple, has updated amenities, and a cute little private terrace.👉 Book this vacation rental here!
+($) Neat 1 BR Apartment: This cozy little loft is perfect for a couple, has updated amenities, and a cute little private terrace.

-($$) Large and Bright Apartment: Light, bright, and airy, this apartment has a lot of space and windows, and a very large personal terrace.👉 Book this vacation rental here
+($$) Large and Bright Apartment: Light, bright, and airy, this apartment has a lot of space and windows, and a very large personal terrace.

 The Sunday morning flea market is a can’t miss attraction, with lots of interesting second hand treasures, plus locally made food and craft items.
 You can visit the main square, Parque de Usaquén, and the lovely Santa Barbara De Usaquén church, which is on one edge of the sqaure.